“Sugus” housing complex and the Gleisfeld. Zurich, 2020. Photo by Adrià Goula

 1. To recognize the qualities of the built fabric.
-The exercise will focus in recuperating existing urban structures, and therefore a key aspect will be to observe carefuly its physical and spatial qualities, beyond the use for which they were built.
-Themes to reflect in the studio will be: the reuse of existing buildings as a possibility to incorporate new occupancies; the definition of sustainability criterias, based on the obsolescence of certain structures and programs; the consideration of the design process as an action that can be both additive and subtractive at the same time.
+The exercise will focus in recuperating existing urban structures by occupying them new activities.Therefore, a key aspect will be to observe carefully its physical and spatial qualities, beyond the use for which they were built.

-4. To study the program of housing.
-Study which are the limits of housing, considered not only as the area that is within the house itself, but in the sequence of spaces that join it with the city.
+6. Intermediate spaces.
+Study which are the limits of housing, considered not only as the area that is within the house itself, but in the sequence of spaces that joins it with the city.

-The design studio is a combination of individual and group work.
-In the first part of the studio, a general Master Plan proposal for the area of work including a collective housing and a community centre / theatre program will be developed in groups of three students.
+The Design Studio is a combination of individual and group work.
+In the first part of the Studio, a general Master Plan proposal for the area of work including collective housing, a primary school and places of production will be developed in groups of three students.
 Later, each student should develop a part of the housing program, sharing with the other two team members the proposal in order to agree in an overall idea of community.
 Both scales of the project for a community -the housing and the aggregation of them-, should be coordinated and worked on in correspondence.

-Periods of work in classroom are combined with periods of work in the street.
+Periods of work in the classroom are combined with periods of work in the street:

 1. Classroom.
 This is where the students will get introduced to the site at the start of the semester, from documents and cartography of the city, readings and data with which to find and relate themes...

 2. Street.
-Subsequently, the site is visited to observe it directly, physically, and find neighbors who explain the everyday and contribute with opinions...
-To observe and to know a fragment of the city of Barcelona through a physical contact with the different realities that make up the space of work, be it a constructed, social or historical reality...
-Only when incorporating the complex and multiple condition of the place will it be possible to understand and define a project that can be truly inclusive.
+Subsequently, the site is visited to observe it directly and find neigh-bours who explain the everyday and contribute with opinions...
+To observe and to know a fragment of the city of Zurich through a physical contact with the different realities that make it up, be it a constructed, social or historical reality...
+Only when incorporating the complex and multiple condition of the place will be possible to understand and define a project that can be truly inclusive.

 4. Scales of work.
 Every thought has a graphical scale to develop.
 Work at various scales in order to understand the site and the program as a whole.

 6. Representation techniques.
-Investigate and experience how different representation methods of can be relevant to each aspect of the project.
+Investigate and experience how different representation methods can be relevant to each aspect of the project.
 Use different techniques for the development of the project.
-Hand and computer drawings, models, collages, short filming...
+Hand drawings, models, collages, short film...